Feds: Tucson killer seen in Philippines

 - Got a tip?
 Call 1-866-THE HUNT (in Mexico: 01-800-099-0546) or click here

 For fugitives on the run, time is running out.
-Check out "The Hunt with John Walsh" Sundays at 9 p.m.
-ET/PT and #JoinTheHunt.
+Check out "The Hunt with John Walsh," now on Sundays at 8 p.m.
+ET/PT on HLN, and #JoinTheHunt.

 (CNN)After growing up inside the gangs of South Tucson, Arizona, Ruben Rodriguez was finally escaping that life and setting a new course.